 What is stillbirth?

-The loss of a baby is devastating and very hard to accept.
-You may wonder why it happened or blame yourself.
-But a stillbirth can happen even in a pregnancy that has been going well.
+The loss of a baby can be hard.
+You may wonder why it happened.
+A loss can happen even in a pregnancy that had been going well.

-When stillbirth occurs before labor, a doctor usually delivers the baby either by giving the woman medicine to start labor or by doing surgery (cesarean section, or C-section).
+When stillbirth occurs before labor, a doctor usually delivers the baby either by giving you medicine to start labor or by doing a procedure called dilation and evacuation (D&E).

 - A problem with the baby's health, such as a birth defect or slowed growth and development.